 - Communicative Sciences and Disorders

-Students register for the Spring 2020 course listed below for 2 credits.
-Students should consult with their academic advisor for approval.
+Students register for the January 2022 course listed below for 2 credits.

 Important Note: All program applicants are encouraged to meet with their academic adviser to determine if and how this course may be applied towards their program requirements and degree completion.